Frequently Asked Questions

 So...can I still have a doula even if I don't want an unmedicated birth?

 YES!
-I've supported clients who knew the day they got their positive pregnancy test that they would be getting an epidural.
-Great!
-Regardless of how you plan to manage labor surges, I'm there with you during your pregnancy to educate you, inform you of your choices, advocate, and keep you comfortable.
+While the majority of my clients want a unmedicated, low intervention birth, I do still support clients who envision their experience to include some medication.
+The epidural isn't the enemy, it's an amazing tool.
+However, it's important to know that when you say yes to one thing, what else you're saying yes too.
+Google "cascade of interventions" Regardless of how you plan to manage labor surges, I'm there with you during your pregnancy to educate you, inform you of your choices, advocate, and keep you comfortable.
 You don't get the epidural the minute you show up to a hospital, and guess what...sometimes they don't work!
 GAH!
 Understanding how to manage labor before an epidural is super important.
 The actual birth support piece of my services is just that, one piece.
 We cover so much more than the actual birth when we work together.
 What will recovery be like?
 What can you expect postpartum?
 How will we manage labor at home?
 What about breastfeeding?
 Can I birth in different positions than on my back?
 I'll have you covered for any and all questions!